badgergy/misinformation_detection/README.md

 15/07/2022

-- TODO: model for the image
+- ~~TODO: model for the image~~

 22/07/2022

-- TODO: feature for the user comment
+- ~~TODO: feature for the user comment~~

+29/07/2022

+- TODO: feature fusion

+05/08/2022

+- TODO: feature fusion
+- TODO: combine new model and test on it